Internal Medicine Residency at TriStar Centennial Medical Center

 Welcome from our Program Director

-The TriStar Centennial Internal Medicine Residency Program is an ACGME-accredited program with 30 categorical positions, including 10 each year.
+Our Internal Medicine Residency Program is an ACGME-accredited program with 30 categorical positions and accepts 10 residents each year.
 Our academic program provides an educational experience that is both challenging and exciting.
-During your residency, you will have robust clinical exposure to both inpatient and outpatient medicine and gain expertise in office, hospital and emergency settings.
+During your residency, you will have a robust clinical exposure to inpatient care, outpatient medicine and the chance to gain expertise in office, hospital and emergency settings.

-You will be in a program where residents are treated with respect, have a great degree of autonomy in overseeing patient care as you grow in your competence, and have program leadership that is responsive to your needs and listens to your ideas for improvement.
+You will be in a program where residents are treated with respect and have a great degree of autonomy in overseeing patient care as you grow in your competence.
+Our program leadership is also responsive to your needs and listens to your ideas for improvement.
 Additionally, other healthcare providers round with our physician teams providing real-time feedback to patients and physicians alike on issues such as drug-drug interactions, costs of medications and discharge planning.

-Our commitment to GME will only continue to strengthen as we provide resources to allow for the best possible learning experience for our residents.
+Our commitment to GME will only continue to strengthen as we provide resources that allow for the best possible learning experience.

-The TriStar Centennial Internal Medicine Residency Program will provide residents with a robust didactic curriculum, which encompasses lectures, small groups, workshops, simulations, and structured opportunities for evaluation of clinical acumen and procedural skills through mock codes, OSCEs, and simulation.
+The TriStar Centennial Medical Center Internal Medicine Residency Program will provide residents with a robust didactic curriculum.
+This includes lectures, small groups, workshops, simulations and structured opportunities for evaluation of clinical acumen and procedural skills through mock codes, objective structured clinical examinations (OSCEs) and simulation.